Penny 1906 "Type 1902-1910" (United Kingdom, Edward VII)

 Auction prices

 Find out the current coin value of the British Penny 1906 .
-This silver coin from the times of Edward VII.
-The record price belongs to the lot 988 sold at the Ibrahim's Collectibles auction for EUR 80.
-Bidding took place November 25, 2023.
+This bronze coin from the times of Edward VII.
+The record price belongs to the lot 371 sold at the Dix Noonan Webb auction for GBP 230.
+Bidding took place March 18, 2015.

 Сondition